dakilaledesma/intro-ml/rnn-tutorial.md

 * Batch input shape (which is just (1, 1, 1))
 * Statefulness

 Statefulness is not something that we've cared about in Keras before, as statefulness does not matter in non-RNNs.
 When a model is not stateful (stateful=False, which is default in Keras) in every sequence the cell states within the LSTM is *reset*.
 This means whatever state the LSTM achieved, it will not be propagated in the calculation of the next batch.
-Therefore, all states are reset together after *each and every batch*.
-On the other hand, if a model is stateful (stateful=True), then whatever state at index i will be used in the calculation of i + batch size.
+Simply, all cell states in the node are reset together after *each and every batch calculation*.
+On the other hand, if a model is stateful (stateful=True), then whatever cell state is attained from computing at at index i will be used in the calculation of i + batch size.

 This is why batch size is important in statefulness.
-It is because for whatever batch size that you end up setting, it will have to calculate not only what index to calculate next, but also compute the dimensionality of the states that need to be propagated to the next batch.
-Because it is carried as input to the next calculation, its dimensionality has to be defined as it is considered an input shape.
+It is because for whatever batch size that you end up setting, it will have to calculate not only what index to calculate next, but also compute the dimensionality of the states that need to be propagated for the calculation of the *next batch*.
+Because it is carried as input to the next calculation, its dimensionality has to be defined as it is considered as part of the input shape.
 The structure that stores these states are of shape (batch size, output dimensionality).

 As we've said already, we're keeping it at 1 as we only want to learn a letter at a time.